mchav/dataframe/docs/coming_from_dplyr.md

 #> 5 Leia Organa       150    49  21.8
 #> # ℹ 82 more rows
 ```

+Our logic is more explicit about what's going on.
+Because both our fields are nullable/optional we have to specify the type.

 ```haskell
 bmi w h = (fromIntegral w) / (fromIntegral h / 100) ** 2 :: Double